TylerChou/Med-bill-upload/README.md

     ```sh
     npm install

-4. To start the application, run the command: `npm start`
+4. To start the application, run the command:
+    ```sh
+    npm start

    The application will start on `http://localhost:3000`.